Published Apr 13, 2018

 Rucker-Chang, S. (2018).
 African-American and Romani Filmic Representation and the ‘Posts’ of Post-Civil Rights and Post-EU Expansion.
 Critical Romani Studies, 1(1), 132-148. https://doi.org/10.29098/crs.v1i1.8

 Arts and culture

 Authors who publish with this journal agree to the following terms:

-- Authors retain copyright and grant the journal right of first publication, with the work three months after publication simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.
+- Authors retain copyright and grant the journal right of first publication.
+The work is licensed under a Creative Commons Attribution-NonCommercial License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.

 - Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.